Friday, September 27, 2013

 Friday, September 28, 2012

-A LIMITED SUPPLY WILL BE AVAILABLE UNDER THE CAPE COUNTY CARNIES' MERCH TENT FOR PURCHASE THIS WEEKEND AT THE 16TH WIFFLE BALL WORLD SERIES!
-IN AN ASSORTMENT OF SIZES AND COLORS (SORRY, LIGHT BLUE IS OUT OF STOCK)!
+A LIMITED SUPPLY WILL BE AVAILABLE UNDER THE CAPE COUNTY CARNIES' MERCH TENT FOR PURCHASE THIS WEEKEND AT THE 17TH WIFFLE BALL WORLD SERIES!
+IN AN ASSORTMENT OF SIZES.
 ONLY $10!
 Weasel E. Lee sportin' The Official Cape County Carnies' jersey

 Sunday, September 23, 2012

 In addition to The Colonel on the roster, we have the following wiffle ball-ists: